-The definition of time affluent is the feeling that one has sufficient time to pursue activities that are personally meaningful, to reflect, to engage in leisure.
+The definition of time affluent is the feeling that one has sufficient time to pursue activities that are personally meaningful, to reflect, to engage in leisure, wise business plans give concept about time management tips for employees.

 Increasing your time affluence is hard work, especially in a modern world loaded with cell-phones, email, family, career, school, and social responsibilities.
 But if we try to use as much energy to create happiness as we devote to the measurable factors in our lives such as income and possessions, many of us would feel a whole lot better.
 With that in mind, invest in your happiness by implementing some of these tips into your life.

 One of the hardest chores is to learn to say no. If people take you for granted with numerous requests for favors, or other activities, such as idle chat, that exceed your time limitations, explain that you don’t have time.
 People have no choice but to honor firm boundaries.
-If don’t with the proper care and timing this may even work on your boss,( if you have one), to a certain degree.
+I don’t with the proper care and timing this may even work on your boss,( if you have one), to a certain degree.
+Here are some time management tips for employees.

 Manage your schedule and don’t bite off more than you can chew.
 Of course, adding responsibilities to your schedule isn’t a good idea if you’re already overloaded, unless there’s some way to prune lower priority activities first.
 We all go through busy periods, but if your calendar is constantly overflowing, you may have pressed yourself into the corner of, “nothing gets done well, they just get done.”
 Take a hard line and cut the fluff, keeping only those tasks that afford meaning or have utility.